 Abrahamsson, Christian, and Sebastian Abrahamsson.
 2007.
 ‘In Conversation With the Body Conveniently Known as Stelarc’.
 Cultural Geographies 14 (2): 293–308. https://doi.org/10.1177/1474474007075364.

 Adams, W. M., and Martin Mulligan.
 2003.
 Decolonizing Nature: Strategies for Conservation in a Post-Colonial Era.
-London: Earthscan Publications.
+Earthscan Publications.

-Adams, William.
+Adams, William Mark.
 2002.
 ‘Nature and the Colonial Mind’.
 In Decolonizing Nature: Strategies for Conservation in a Post-Colonial Era.
-London: Earthscan. https://ezproxy01.rhul.ac.uk/login?url=http://www.vlebooks.com/vleweb/product/openreader?id=Holloway&isbn=9786000002978&uid=^u.
+Earthscan.
+Electronic book. https://royalholloway.idm.oclc.org/login?url=https://www.vlebooks.com/vleweb/product/openreader?id=Holloway&isbn=9786000002978&uid=^u.

 Anderson, Ben.
 2004.
 ‘Recorded Music and Practices of Remembering’.
 Social & Cultural Geography 5 (1): 3–20. https://doi.org/10.1080/1464936042000181281.